 Online you can find several of Adelina's work in these genres.
 Try the archives of the Progressive Media Project, Colorlines, and various anthologies like Bedroom Eyes, Best American Erotica, Nerve, Texas Short Stories II and Fifteen Candles.

 Adelina is frequently asked to address students for conferences, graduations and other special occasions.
-Excerpts of some of these keynotes coming soon.

 Copyright 2012 Adelina Anthony.